List of Logical

 Shifting the Burden of

-a claim, rather than asking the person making the claim to defend his/her
+a claim rather than asking the person making the claim to defend his/her

 own argument.
-E.g., "Space-aliens are
+E.g., "These days space-aliens are

-everywhere among us masquerading as true humans, even right here on campus!
+everywhere among us, masquerading as true humans, even right here on campus!
 I dare you prove it isn't so!

 Slope (also, the Domino Theory): The common fallacy that "one thing inevitably leads to another."
 E.g.,